rofr/bootshop/web/README.md

-You can host the static web using either nginx or as a spring boot application
+You can host the static web using either nginx or as a spring boot application.

 ## Serving static web using spring boot
 1. Create a spring boot application using initializer